camomile-project/LREC2016/abstract.md

-**Distribution.**  Due to technical (limited internet bandwith) or copyright concerns (datasets distributed by third parties), the development and evaluation datasets were not distributed through the CAMOMILE platform.
+**Distribution.**  Due to technical (limited internet bandwith) or copyright concerns (datasets distributed by third parties), the development and evaluation datasets were not distributed through the CAMOMILE platform **_(here unclear if video collections transmitted ''annotation-free'', or if ground truth annotation are attached as eg. JSON)_**.
 Instead, ELDA and INA took care of sending the datasets to the participants.
-Nevertheless, corresponding corpora (for the development and the test sets) and layers (for each video) were created as CAMOMILE resources with read permissions for each team, allowing them to access the local copy of the videos.
+Nevertheless, corresponding metadata for corpora (development and test sets) and layers (for each video) were created as CAMOMILE resources with read permissions for each team, then bound to a local copy of the videos.

 **Submission.**  While the standard MediaEval submission procedure is to ask participating teams to upload their runs into a shared online directory, we